syangsao/oc-mirror-v2/readme.md

 `STEP 4` - Upgrading the cluster while talking to the local registry

 `STEP 5` - Deleting unwanted images on the local registry

+`STEP 6` - TBD - provide instructions on how to build an install-config.yaml to boot off of the local registry